 Below is a rough guide on what different colours mean in business.
 Of course, this will vary within shades of each colour, but as a general rule, the below will apply most of the time.

-Red is a warm, positive physical colour which draws attention to itself.
+Red is a warm, positive physical colour that draws attention to itself.
 It stimulates (especially appetite) so is a great colour to use if your business relies on your customers making impulse decisions.
 However, used in excess it can be overbearing.

 Common associations with the colour red – Action, power, energy, passion, desire, strength, motivation, drive, warmth, assertiveness and confidence.

 Tips when working with red – best used as an accent colour, as too much red can overwhelm.
 It will elicit a passionate response from most people, so ensure that is the kind of passion you want to work with.
-Red is a great eye catching colour that can be used to direct attention (such as arrows or call to action buttons).
+Red is a great eye-catching colour that can be used to direct attention (such as arrows or call to action buttons).

 Orange is the colour of flamboyance and passion, it is commonly associated with adventure, confidence and sociability.
 Orange inspires, vitalises and creates enthusiasm.
 Orange can also give the impression of affordability.